John Creemer Clarke: Other work

-Clarke was a philanthropist who gave land and helped fund the building of Trinity Church often referred to as 'Clarke’s Chapel'.
-He also funded the building of the cottage hospital in Abingdon in 1886.
+Clarke was a philanthropist who gave land and helped fund the building of Trinity Wesleyan Methodist Church often referred to as 'Clarke’s Chapel'.
+He also funded the building of the Cottage Hospital in Abingdon in 1886.

 He was on the governing body of Abingdon School from c.1890 until 1895 and was a Master of Christ's Hospital of Abingdon.